open-pioneer/trails-starter/docs/internals/ReactIntegration.md

 # React Integration

-This framework currently requires all UI Components to be written using [React](https://reactjs.org/).
+This framework currently requires all UI components to be written using [React](https://reactjs.org/).

 ## Application UI